 -Wear headphones: Headphones help isolate the audio, helping you catch any problems in your narration or audio.

 -Place your microphone strategically: Don't be too close or too far away from the microphone.
-The approriate distance between your mouth and the microphone is 8 to 12 inches.
+The appropriate distance between your mouth and the microphone is 8 to 12 inches.
 This prevents "popping" noises and heavy breathing in your recording.

 -Check your levels: Your microphone levels should never peak "into the red" while recording.
 The optimal point for your microphone levels is just below the red.